AdobeDocs/audience-manager.en/help/using/features/addressable-audiences.md

 >[!NOTE]
 >
 >The way the look-back window is applied at the segment level is different from that at the customer level.
 Visitors can come to the site and realize a trait 10 days ago, and they could qualify for a segment since then and dropped out of the segment 2 days ago.
-When the 7-day look-back is applied, these visitors will be counted at the segment level but not at the customer level.
+When the 7 day look-back is applied, these visitors will be counted at the segment level but not at the customer level.

 <table id="table_4185AA02CC774B6C93B02E45F88BBBD9">
  <thead>